 Counties and cities or towns in North Carolina can both be enabled by the General Assembly to collect occupancy taxes.
-Of the 100 counties in the state, 83 have an active county-wide tax on accommodations or are legally enabled to collect within their boundaries.
-Nine other counties have no occupancy tax levied at either the county or municipal level, while another eight counties have only a city or town that levies a tax.
-There are also 96 cities and towns in the state which are legislatively enabled to collect an occupancy tax, typically in addition to a county-wide tax.
+Of the 100 counties in the state, 84 have an active countywide tax on accommodations or are legislatively enabled to collect within their boundaries.
+Nine other counties have no occupancy tax levied at either the county or municipal level, while another seven counties have only a city or town that levies a tax.
+There are 98 cities and towns in the state which are legislatively enabled to collect an occupancy tax, sometimes in addition to a county-wide tax.

-According to the Local Government Division of the Department of Revenue, \$263 million in occupancy taxes was collected statewide at the local level in fiscal 2020.
-The most current available occupancy tax collection revenue figures from the Department of Revenue for each county and city in the state can typically be found online here: https://partners.visitnc.com/tax-data.
-The most recent data available from the Department of Revenue is also attached to this report as an appendix.
+According to the Local Government Division of the Department of Revenue, \$285 million in occupancy taxes was collected at the local level in fiscal 2021 (the most recent year for which data is available from the state).
+The current data available from the Department of Revenue showing collections by county or municipality is attached to this report as an appendix.
+The Department of Revenue typically does not update this data until at least a year after the end of the most recent fiscal year.